Home » Articles » Lifestyle » Have you found an injured animal?

 Things NOT to do

 Never feed an animal you have found.
 This is especially important if the animal is injured.
 If it’s an extremely hot day, you can attempt to give an injured animal water.
-Never approach snakes, goannas, foxes, kangaroos or raptors.
+Never approach snakes, goannas, foxes, kangaroos, or raptors.
 They require a trained rescuer to handle them.
 It also isn’t wise to handle flying foxes.
 Carers aren’t allowed to touch them unless they are vaccinated because the risk of Hendra/Lyssa virus is so high.

-Emergency information Lake Mac
+Emergency information for Lake Mac

-For any native animal emergency rescue call 0418628483.
+For any native animal emergency rescue, call 0418628483.
 Hunter Wildlife Rescue has a 24/7 emergency call centre staffed by home-based volunteers. https://www.hunterwildlife.org.au/

 Share this post